celestiaorg/docs/community/modular-meetup-guide.md

 These are provided guidelines for different components of kickstarting a Modular Meetup to help you get started on the logistics of organizing a meetup.
-A lot of those guidelines are thanks to the wonderful write ups in [Ethereum Meetup Support Program](https://emsp.gitbook.io/ethereum-meetup-support-program/meetup-kit) and [Elastic Community Organizer Guides](https://www.elastic.co/community/usergroupguide).
+A lot of those guidelines are thanks to the wonderful write-ups in [Ethereum Meetup Support Program](https://emsp.gitbook.io/ethereum-meetup-support-program/meetup-kit) and [Elastic Community Organizer Guides](https://www.elastic.co/community/usergroupguide).